 Teaching a foreign language can be a challenging but rewarding job that opens up entirely new paths of communication to students.
-It’s beneficial for teachers to have knowledge of the many different language learning techniques so they can be flexible in their instruction methods, adapting them when needed.
+It’s beneficial for teachers to have knowledge of the many different language learning techniques including ESL teaching methods so they can be flexible in their instruction methods, adapting them when needed.

 Keep on reading for all the details you need to know about the most popular foreign language teaching methods.
 Some of the ones covered are the communicative approach, total physical response, the direct method, task-based language learning, sugguestopedia, grammar-translation, the audio-lingual approach and more.